target/cloudpunch/docs/configuration.md

   - `neutron` - The version of neutron (network) to use

-  - 'lbaas' - The version of lbaas (loadbalancer as a service) to use
+  - `lbaas` - The version of lbaas (loadbalancer as a service) to use

-- `master` - Properties that apply to the master instance.
-The master instance is the only instance that requires a floating IP address as the local machine uses it to interact with the test environment. `master` has the following sub keys:

-  - `flavor` - The name of the flavor to use when creating the instance.
-This can be a name or ID

-  - `availability_zone` - The availability zone to attach the master instance to

-  - `userdata` - A list of commands processed by shell to run during the cloud-init process.
-This is used to setup the master server for specific environments

 - `server` - Properties that apply to the server role.
-The server role is a slave that is designated as a server during creation and when tests are running. `server` has the following sub keys:
+The server role is a worker that is designated as a server during creation and when tests are running. `server` has the following sub keys:

   - `flavor` - The name of the flavor to use when creating the instance.
 This must be the name and not an ID